prof-amer/prof-amer.github.io/_wrangling/Police_Activity_Wrangling_Python.md

     dtype: object

 Finally, we can change the index of the data to the stop_datetime column that we have created.
-Using datetime object as index makes it easier for us to filter dataframe by date, plot the data by date, and so on.
-If you are not sure what is the best column to use as the index, the datetime object may be the best place to start.
+Using _datetime_ object as the index makes it easier for us to filter dataframe by date, plot the data by date, and so on.
+If you are not sure what is the best column to use as the index, the _datetime_ object may be the best place to start.

 ```python